wavelolz/PyQt-Hypothesis_Testing-Simulator/README.md

 theory behind hypothesis testing.
 However, it will demonstrate some easy graph to help you truly understand how the hypothesis testing works.

 # Introduction
-This application demonstrate the so-called "two tailed test".
+This application demonstrates the so-called "two tailed test".
 Two assupmtions are set to simplify the process

 - The distribution is normally distributed
 - The normal distribution has variance 1